dqops/dqo/docs/checks/column/index.md

-# Checks/column
+# column level

-This is a list of column data quality checks supported by DQOps, broken down by a category and a brief description of what they do.
+This is a list of column data quality checks supported by DQOps, broken down by a category and a brief description of what quality issued they detect.